What is personal information?

 Report the theft to the police

-Your local police department is required to prepare a report of identity theft even if the theft might have occurred at some other place.
+File a police report with your local police department even if the theft might have occurred at some other place.
 Be sure to obtain a copy of the report for yourself.
 It can be a vital tool to working through recovering from the identity theft.